General yoga classes

 The Causeway, Milborne St Andrew, Blandford Forum DT11 0JX

-Chair yoga is a gentle form of yoga practised sitting on a chair or in a wheelchair, or standing using a chair for support.
-It gives the same benefits as an ordinary yoga class does and is for people who need to sit down most or all of the time
+Chair yoga is a gentle form of yoga practised sitting on a chair or in a wheelchair, or standing, using a support.
+It gives the same benefits as an ordinary yoga class and is for people who need to sit down most or all of the time.

 Individual yoga classes are the best way to effect real change, whether for health, therapy or personal or spiritual development.
 Generally, several meetings are necessary to evolve a practice which can then serve the person for a while.
 The first meeting takes longer as I need to get to know you and find out about you.
 Then a short practice is taught, which the person goes away and practises, ideally every day.
 Usually the next meeting takes place fairly soon after the first, so that I can see whether the practice needs changing: this may be for a variety of reasons – sometimes the person is ready to progress, sometimes other priorities surface, sometimes the practice needs to be refined, sometimes people just want something different.
 This pattern of checking and refining continues, with the intervals between classes usually becoming gradually longer.
 Some people are happy to come for about four classes and then feel that they can be independent for quite a while.
-Others prefer to continue to come back at intervals of, perhaps, 4, 6 or 8 weeks.
+Others prefer to continue to come back at intervals, which can be anything from one week upward.
 Every one is different, everyone unique.
 Everyone can establish their own pattern.

 This is what one person said, after only one visit: ‘Thank you so much for the breathing exercises.
 They have made a tremendous difference…and I no longer feel I am breathing through cottonwool.
 I do them regularly every day sitting up in bed with my cup of tea and it’s so relaxing.’